ZeeChono/GradientCodeReadDocs/docs/source/gradient_code.rst

 Mechanisms [4]_
 ---------------
 In Rashish's work, they focuses mainly on how to recover the returned partial gradients from each worker device.
-The problem is generalized into two matrix: encoding matrix B and decoding matrix A. Imagine we have n workers and k data partitions:
+The problem is generalized into two matrices: encoding matrix B and decoding matrix A. Imagine we have n workers and k data partitions:

 .. math::